The world of self-publishing has unleashed a torrent of advice like this, which has in turn spawned a flood of frustrated writers and unsold books.

 Anyone can write – but do the work.

-This is a part of a series of posts based on content from my latest book The Workplace Writer’s Process.
+This is a part of a series of posts based on content from the book The Workplace Writer’s Process.

 In the mean time, check out these other, related posts: